Skip to main content

 Course content

-The Entrepreneurship and Innovation BSc degree will equip you with a broad knowledge and an appreciation of subject principles in business and management, as well as the finer points of entrepreneurial and innovation practices.
-You’ll become adept in the areas of finance, strategy, Innovation, as well as understanding how entrepreneurship and innovation are nurtured within established corporate organisations.
+This degree will equip you with a broad knowledge and an appreciation of subject principles in business and management, as well as the finer points of entrepreneurial and innovation practices.
+You’ll become adept in the areas of finance, strategy, innovation, as well as understanding how entrepreneurship and innovation are nurtured within established corporate organisations.

 Compulsory